 Running video and linkage analysis on the “Thunder Walks About” account and Image 1 shows that it is affiliated with the Bernie 2020 PR team.
 The account is a collective that is used by several individuals who regularly repurpose on-line imagery and generate a large amount of progressive content and distribute it via SM platforms.
 Facebook and Twitter promote these materials, despite the fact that they are aware that the content has been manipulated and/or fake.

 The Nazi Flag Event, The Where, Who, What, When, and Why?

 The identification of Image 1 as taken on April 15, its location in Michigan, and the person holding the flag being a Nazi are all incorrect.
 The actual event in the image took place on March 2, 2020 and was a Bernie 2020 musical event.
 The location was Ann Morrison park in Boise, Idaho.
 The man holding the flag is a member of Bernie Sanders’ 2020 campaign team.
 The purpose of this photo stunt was to deliberately pose in front of some Trump supporters in order to create a fake incident.
 As can be clearly seen in the Image 2, this individual—when not posing as a Nazi—was busy holding a Bernie 2020 sign and was also wearing an official Antifa-Bernie t-shirt.

-Image 2: The Nazi protester linkage, related content sampling from “Thunder Walks About” account, and a sampling of Barbara Hermel Bach’s publications, one of the leading producers and distributers of these materials
+Image 2: The Nazi protester linkage, related content sampling from the IRA affiliated “Thunder Walks About” account, and a sampling of Barbara Hermel Bach’s publications, one of the leading producers and distributers of these materials

 *** Update 04/20/2020 ***